Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Full review.

-Leica Universal Wide Finder Guide to all Leica 21mm Finders, 1958 - 2009
+Leica Universal Wide Finder Guide to all LEICA 21mm Finders, 1958 - 2009

 24mm top

-I'm not a fan of 24mm lenses on Leicas because they require an inconvenient external viewfinder.
-The widest lens supported with the camera's own finder on full-frame Leicas is 28mm.
+I'm not a fan of 24mm lenses on LEICAs because they require an inconvenient external viewfinder.
+The widest lens supported with the camera's own finder on full-frame LEICAs is 28mm.
 Since you need to use an external finder, I prefer to use a 28mm lens instead with the camera's own finder, or go all the way to 21mm if I have to use an external finder.
 Never attempt to swap finders at the same time you swap lenses: you will drop things and go insane.
 If you must use more than one wide lens with an external finder, use the Universal Wide Finder or the 21-24-28mm zoom finder.

 Leica 24mm f/1.4 ASPH